luchanos/FeverCodeChallengeLuchanos/README.md

 ## For production

-![#f03c15] WARNING!
-SENSIBLE AREA! `#f03c15` Before running migrations on production state BE SURE that your other services wouldn't be affected by changes!
+**<text style="color:red;">WARNING!
+SENSITIVE AREA!</text>** Before running migrations on production state BE SURE that your other services or critical functionality wouldn't be affected by changes!
 It's mandatory to ask your TechLead or other authorised responsible person for support!

 You must run migrations on production according to your corporate rules, but if you have nothing of them you can use quite the same way as for local dev: